Litter box: Types of litter box filler

+Edward Lowe accidentally discovered that clay made an excellent cat litter material and began selling it in bags as "Kitty Litter" in 1947.
 In the US, cat litter is a $2 billion industry consuming 5 e9lb of mined clay annually.

 Non-clumping conventional litter

 The first commercially available cat litter in the United States was Kitty Litter, available in 1947 and marketed by Ed Lowe.
 This was the first large-scale use of clay (in the form of Fuller's earth) in litter boxes; previously sand was used.
 Clay litter is much more absorbent than sand and is manufactured into large grains or clumps of clay, making it less likely to be tracked from the litter box.
 The brand name Kitty Litter has become a genericized trademark, used by many to denote any type of cat litter.
 Today, cat litter can be obtained at a variety of retail stores.
 Non-clumping cat litter is often made of zeolite, diatomite and sepiolite.

 Clumping litter

+Clay

 Litter clumps were first developed by using calcium bentonite clay.
 This was manufactured in the UK in the 1950s by the Fuller's Earth Union (FEU), which later became a part of Laporte Industries Ltd. Subsequently in America, clumping bentonite was developed in 1984 by biochemist Thomas Nelson.
 Most are made from granulated bentonite clay, which clumps together when wet and forms a solid mass separate from the other litter in the box.
 This solid clumped material can be scooped out and disposed of without changing the entire contents of the litter box.

 Clumping litter usually also contains quartz or diatomaceous earth (sometimes called diatomaceous silica, which causes it to be mistakenly confused with silica gel litter).
 Because of the clumping effect, the manufacturers usually instruct not to flush clumping litters down the toilet, because it could clog it.

 Clumping clay cat litters are natural products.
 Some may also contain naturally occurring crystalline silica, or silica dust, which in California is treated as a known carcinogen under Proposition 65.
 Clay litter is also criticized by the manufacturers of non-clay litter because the components of clay litter are commonly obtained from a strip mine in an environmentally degrading process.

 This sort of litter can be toxic to ferrets, leading to both respiratory and digestive problems.